Back to About us

 Director

-Kylie comes from a family with a rich legacy in orchard growing, spanning five generations of apple and cherry farmers in Bacchus Marsh.
-As a member of a farming family, Kylie has seen business practices modernise and evolve in response to climate change and emerging technology.
+Kylie comes from a five-generation legacy of apple and cherry farming in Bacchus Marsh, where she has witnessed business practices evolve in response to climate change and emerging technologies.

-Significant environmental events, such as the Millennial Drought and Black Saturday bushfires in Victoria, have helped shape Kylie's career.
-These events motivated her to pursue further studies in bushfire science and establish SCB Consult, a business dedicated to providing specialist consulting on climate change, bushfire science and emergency management.
+Major environmental events, including the Millennium Drought and Black Saturday bushfires, shaped her career, inspiring further studies in bushfire science and the establishment of SCB Consult, a specialist consultancy in climate change, bushfire science and emergency management.

 Scott Cornish